 TV, DVD, NON-THEATRICAL, INTERNET, VOD

-From her precocious status as a sex symbol to her consecration as a filmmaker, Jodie Foster's story is about a feminist struggle, albeit atypical, fought on and off the screen.
-This film sets out to retrace her remarkable journey within the Hollywood industry.
+From her precocious status as a sex symbol to her consecration as a filmmaker, Jodie Foster’s story is about a feminist struggle, fought on and off-screen.

 A cerebral, French-speaking woman among Hollywood bimbos: the Jodie Foster enigma is a tough one to solve.
 Her early years tell a story that is diametrically opposed to her current image – she used to be a girl over influenced by images and the film industry.